Kos256/Ollama-GUI-Front-End/README.md

 NOTE: This App only works on __Windows__ as WPF is a .NET and Windows dependent GUI framework.
 If you’re on Linux or macOS… go ahead. fork this repo, you're doing us a favor haha.
+For Linux, you could use [Wine](https://www.winehq.org/) and make sure to get [.NET](https://learn.microsoft.com/en-us/dotnet/core/install/linux) if you want to build the project.

+## License
+This project is licensed under the **AGPL v3**.
+See the [full license](https://www.gnu.org/licenses/agpl-3.0).